 Friday 16 August 8am – 12.00pm and 3.30pm – 5.15pm

 Sunday 18 August 2.00pm – 4.00pm

 Look forward to seeing you

-The afternoon begins with a children’s fancy dress parade which sets out from the village hall and makes its way to the sports field for judging and prize giving.
+The afternoon began with a children’s fancy dress parade which sets out from the village hall and then made its way to the sports field for judging and prize giving.

-The cake competitions were very popular last year so if you are under 12 start practising for the Children’s Kake-Off.
-You will need six decorated cup cakes on the day for judging.
+The cake competitions continue to be very popular last year so if you are under 12 start practising for the Children’s Kake-Off 2020.
+If it is the same as 2019, you will need six decorated cup cakes on the day for judging.

-Paula’s popular ice cream parlour will be open for nickerbocker glories and sundaes, but if you prefer a cup of tea and a slice of home made cake then visit Jeannette and Simon in the pavilion.
+Paula’s popular ice cream parlour was be open for knickerbocker glories and sundaes, but some preferred a cup of tea and a slice of home made cake from Jeannette and Simon in the pavilion.

-Local crafts and locally produced foods will be on sale in the pavilion or the marquee.
+Local crafts and locally produced foods were on sale in the pavilion or the marquee.

-The evening begins at 7pm and we are looking forward to live music, a licensed bar, hot food and the opportunity to chat with friends and neighbours.
+The evening began at 7pm with live music, a licensed bar, hot food and the opportunity to chat with friends and neighbours.